lpatronr/personal-website/lib/posts/fixing-hydration-issues-in-nextjs.md

 ---
-title: 'Fixing Hydration issues in Next.js'
+title: 'Fixing Hydration Issues in Next.JS'
 description: Learn how to avoid hydration issues when employing SSR in Next.js.
 date: '2022-07-02'
 type: 'blog'